asmagill/hammerspoon_asm/text/README.md

 See above mentioned issue and `NOTES` file for an approximate roadmap and plan.

+Unlike other modules in my *Work-In-Progress* repository, this one will install itself as `hs.text` rather than `hs._asm.text`, as this is being developed specifically to be added to the core app as soon as it is reasonably functional.

 ### License

 > Released under MIT license.